 Load Fail-Safe Defaults The BIOS defaults have been set by the manufacturer and represent settings which provide the minimum requirements for your system to operate.

+Load Optimized

-Load Optimized The chipset defaults are settings which provide for maximum has the right to change these defaults to meet its needs.
+The chipset defaults are settings which provide for maximum Defaults system performance.
+While Award has designed the custom BIOS to maximize performance, the manufacturer has the right to change these defaults to meet its needs.